Transipedia/kmerator2/README.md

 ## ktools, a companion tool for kmerator

-ktools can help you with some kmeratir related tasks.
+ktools can help you with some kmerator related tasks.
 For example, build the transcriptome could be tricky and repetitive (updated quaterly).

 ```
 usage: ktools [-h] [-v] {mk-transcripts} ...